Building entity views

 use

-for most use cases, it provides several adapter methods that also allow you to hook into theViewElement
+EntityViewProcessorAdapterfor most use cases, it provides several adapter methods that also allow you to hook into theViewElementgeneration lifecycle -

 use

-if you do not need to hook into theViewElement
+SimpleEntityViewProcessorAdapterif you do not need to hook into theViewElementgeneration lifecycle -

 use